 Plus, the Tiramisu trifle served in individual cups is a delicious new take on the classic tiramisu and an absolutely delicious way to satisfy your tiramisu cravings on the go!

-If you are looking for an impressive dessert for a holiday, I have just the one for you.
+If you are looking for an impressive dessert for the weekend, I have just one for you.
 These eggless Tiramisu trifle cups are not only super easy-to-make, but they are also insanely delicious and jaw-droppingly gorgeous.

 I have made these trifle cups at a few of my get together, and it gets rave reviews from all our guests every time I serve these beauties.

-» Packed with tons of flavor and an absolute crowd-pleaser.
+• Packed with tons of flavor and is an absolute crowd-pleaser.

 What is Tiramisu?